aurabx/runbeam-sdk-rs/WARP.md

 Both implement the `StorageBackend` trait with boxed futures for trait object compatibility.

 ### API Documentation
-The OpenAPI 3.1.0 specification for the Runbeam API is available in `docs/document.json` and includes detailed endpoint documentation, authentication methods, and data schemas.
+The OpenAPI 3.1.0 specification for the Runbeam API v1.1 is available in `docs/v1-1.json` and includes detailed endpoint documentation, authentication methods, and data schemas.
+This SDK is compatible with API version 1.1.

 ### Logging
 The codebase uses `tracing` for structured logging with debug, info, warn, and error levels.
 Consumers should initialize a tracing subscriber to capture logs.